Jana Kramer Breaks Down In Emotional Instagram Post, Gets Real About Parenting Struggles

-Singer and actress Jana Kramer took to Instagram on Sunday, July 12 to share an emotional post and discuss some of her parenting struggles.
-The mother of two wrote a raw and vulnerable caption in which she opened up her exhaustion and difficulty getting her son Jace to go to sleep.
+Singer and actress Jana Kramer took to Instagram on Sunday, July 12, to share an emotional post and discuss some of her parenting struggles.
+The mother-of-two wrote a raw and vulnerable caption in which she opened up about her exhaustion and difficulty getting her son, Jace, to go to sleep.

-Kramer, who is known for her role on the show One Tree Hill, could be seen sitting alone in a dark room, tears running down her face.
+Kramer, who is known for her role on the show, One Tree Hill, was sitting alone in a dark room, tears running down her face.
 She wore a black tank top, her blond hair pulled back into a bun on the top of her head.
-Despite her tears, she still looked as beautiful as ever, a bandanna tied around her head.
+Despite her tears, she still looked as beautiful as ever, with a bandanna tied around her head.
 She accessorized with three gold chain necklaces.

-The 32-year-old’s mascara could be seen running slightly and she rested one hand on her head.
+The 32-year-old’s mascara could be seen running slightly, and she rested one hand on her head.
 She looked to be completely fatigued and overwhelmed.

-She explained that 1 year old Jace is currently suffering from sleep regression which is when a baby that once slept well throughout the night begins to suddenly have a hard time settling down or wakes up frequently throughout the night.
+She explained that 1-year-old Jace is currently suffering from sleep regression, which is when a baby that once slept well throughout the night begins to suddenly have a hard time settling down or wakes up frequently throughout the night.
 The child also has molars coming in which causes increased discomfort.
 As a result, Kramer wasn’t getting any sleep herself.

 View this post on Instagram